strangerstudios/pmpro-reason-for-cancelling/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-reason-for-cancelling/issues

 == Changelog ==
+= 0.2.1 - 2021-09-13 =
+* BUG FIX/ENHANCEMENT: Now ensuring that `levelstocancel` URL parameter is set when cancelling a level.

 = 0.2 - 2020-09-03 =
 * ENHANCEMENT: Added MMPU compatibility.
 * ENHANCEMENT: Enabled translation/internationalization.